Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 11 –

-With the second highest hospitalizations in Illinois at 115, Chicago has seen five days of hospital admission increases.
-ICU bed availability is at 23% and hospital beds at 21%.
+With the second highest hospitalizations in Illinois at 112, Chicago saw its latest increase in metrics.
+ICU bed availability sits at 22% and hospital beds at 20%.

 Chicago Mayor Lori Lightfoot announced the city is under a "stay-at-home advisory," encouraging residents to only leave their homes for necessary tasks and to practice proper mitigation efforts when in public.